-Late Requests, Appeals (including class size appeals), Further Appeals and Errors
+Late Requests, Appeals (including class size appeals), Further Appeals and Errors extremely stringent and only allow panels hearing an infant class size appeal to uphold the appeal where the following applies:

 11.21 All requests received by 15th January (national closing date) will be considered first and in accordance with the approved priority criteria.
 All applications received after the closing date will be considered after those that have been received on time.